 English Access Microscholarship Program - Access is a two-year global scholarship program supported by the U.S. Department of State that provides a foundation of English language skills to bright, economically disadvantaged students, primarily aged 13 to 20 through After-School classes with Enhancement Activities, and Intensive Sessions.
 The goal of the Access Program is to prepare students who have a minimal knowledge of English, with effective communication and critical thinking skills through meaningful interaction, cooperative learning strategies, and real-life contexts.
-We hope these skills will lead to better jobs, educational opportunities, and the ability to participate in and compete for future exchanges and study in the United States.
+Access Programs generally have three components including 1) After School Instruction, 2) Enhancement Activities and 3) Intensive Sessions.
+Access students must receive a minimum of 360 instruction hours reasonably distributed over the two-year program.
+Students are organized into Access classes according to their language proficiency levels and a two-year age range, (e.g. 13 -15 years old, 14-16 years old, 17-19 years old, etc.).
+Because of varied interests and cognitive differences, younger students must not be placed with much older students.